How to travel from Singapore to Johor Bahru (JB) by Public Transport Bus

 The second and newer one is SG Tuas CIQ, and JB Second Link CIQ; this is commonly referred as “Second Link” or “Tuas.”
 The building name for JB Second Link checkpoint is “Sultan Abu Bakar.”
 For simplicity, I will use the term “SG Tuas Checkpoint” and “JB Second Link Checkpoint.”

 When you choose which bus to travel with, you need to consider your final destination in JB.
 The traffic tends to be heavier at Woodlands, but during peak period such as Public Holiday, both borders are equally heavy.
+Both checkpoints are open 24 hours a day, 7 days a week.

 If you are planning for shopping, cafe hopping, food hunting, mall hanging out, you may choose to go to JB Sentral.
 JB Sentral is the area near JB Custom which consists of Johor Bahru City Square, Komtar JBCC, JB Sentral Bus Terminal, Jalan Wong Ah Fook, and Jalan Dhoby, all within minutes of walking.